datacommonsorg/import/docs/counters.md

 "Suffix Description" field describes the nature of the suffix for these counters.

 ## CSV, MCF, and TMCF Counters
-These counters are logged from parsing the corresponding types of files.
+These counters are logged from processing the corresponding types of files.

 ### CSV_InconsistentRows